uvaai/ml2/60 Module 6/15 Running notebooks online/content.md

 The easiest way to run code on a GPU is probably by using **Kaggle** or **Google Colab**.
 Both offer (limited) computing resources completely for free for anyone with an account.
 Either service enables you to run your own Jupyter notebooks on quality GPUs without much hassle.

 **We recommend you use Kaggle**, and only use Google Colab as an alternative for when Kaggle does not work.
-Kaggle has more transparent usage limits (30 hours of GPU usage per week) and can always offer you the same GPU, while Google Colab has dynamic usage limits that can throw you out at any time and does not always offer you the same hardware. <!--Kaggle also offers a data upload feature, which means that you do not need to redownload your data every time you restart your notebook! -->
+Kaggle has more transparent usage limits (30 hours of GPU usage per week) and can always offer you the same GPU, while Google Colab has dynamic usage limits that can throw you out at any time and does not always offer you the same hardware.

+> Note that your GPU-time on either platform is limited.
+Try to remember to close the tab when you are working on other exercises or when you plan to go for lunch.

 ### Kaggle